Michigan’s Biggest banks are charging more for fees

 Michigan Consumers should start preparing for higher fees as banks are increasing the charges.
 Two recent reforms that were supposed to help consumers have prompted the higher fees.
 The first is that banks are no longer allowed to charge overdraft fees on debit card purchases without permission.
 The second is a drastic reduction in interchange fees on debit cards.
 These are the fees that banks charge to merchants to use their debit cards.

-These reductions can lead to the loss of up to $10 billion in addtional revenue.
+These reductions can lead to the loss of up to $10 billion in additional revenue.
 J.P.
-Morgan Chase & Co., TD Bank Financial Group, and PNC Financial Services Groupare already changing their ATM policies to collect more fees.
-The standard in the banking industry for taking money out of rival banks ATM’s is about $3, a number of these banks are exploring charging up to $5.
+Morgan Chase & Co. and PNC Financial Services Group are already changing their ATM policies to collect more fees.
+The standard in the industry for taking money out of rival banks ATM’s is about $3, a number of these banks are exploring charging up to $5.

-No Fee ATM Banks
+No Fee ATMs

 Some banks are part of the Allpoint ATM Network, which is a large network of ATMs that don’t charge membership fees.

 Finally, click the site to get information on Michigan Insurance Fees.